jmacglashan/decisions_and_dragons/content/posts/ddpg_grad.md

 \nabla_\theta J(\pi) = E_{s \sim \rho^\pi} \left[\nabla_\theta \pi_\theta(s) \nabla_a Q(s, a) \rvert_{a \triangleq \pi_\theta(s)} \right].
 $$

-This expression looks a little scary, but all it's saying is to update your policy with gradient ascent to maximize the Q-function.
-This might not be obvious because the expression has been expanded with the multivariable chain rule of differentiation.
-If we undid the the chain rule, the product of "gradients" inside the expected value would be replaced with $\nabla_\theta Q(s, \pi_\theta(s))$.
+This expression looks a little scary, but it's conveying a straightforward concept: the gradient is the average of the Q-function's gradient with respect to the policy parameters, evaluated at the policy's selected action.
+That may not be obvious because the product of "gradients" (spoiler: there is some notation abuse) is the result of applying the multivariable chain rule of differentiation.
+If we were to reverse this step, the expected value would simplify to the more explicit expression $\nabla_\theta Q(s, \pi_\theta(s))$.

-Let's talk more about how we got here and why literature might express the result with the chain rule applied in the era of modern automatic differentiation.<!--more-->
+Let's rederive this result and explore why the literature presents it with an expansion of the chain rule instead of the more recognizable form.<!--more-->

 ## Revisting policy iteration

-Like so many methods in RL, the foundation of DDPG is policy iteration.
+Like so many methods in RL, the foundation of DDPG and DPG is policy iteration.
 Policy iteration is a template algorithm for improving your policy.
-It is described by two steps that you repat until you stop getting a better policy:
+It is described by two steps that you repat until the policy stops improving:

 1. Evaulate $Q^\pi(s, a)$ for your current policy $\pi$ for all state-action pairs.
 2. Improve your policy $\pi$ by updating it to maximize $Q(s, \pi_\theta(s))$ for each state.

-This algorithm templates makes intuitive sense.
+This algorithm templates makes sense intutively.
 We want our policy to maximize the expected future discounted reward.
-The Q-function $Q^\pi_\theta(s, a)$ tells us how much expected future discounted reward we'll get if take action $a$ from state $s$ and then follow our policy $\pi$ afterwards.
-So if we update $\pi$ to maximize $Q(s, \pi_\theta(s))$ at each state, we'll get better return!
+The Q-function $Q^\pi(s, a)$ tells us how much expected future discounted reward the agent will receive if it takes take action $a$ from state $s$ and then follows policy $\pi$ thereafter.
+Therefore, by updating $\pi$ to maximize $Q(s, \pi(s))$ at each state, the agent will improve its return!

-Lot's of different concrete algorithms emerge from how we choose to do steps 1 and 2.
-If you have a small discrete set of actions and you have a small enough finite set of states, you can implement step 2 by enumerating the Q-values for each action in each state and updating your policy to select the action with the highest value.
+Many different concrete algorithms emerge from how we choose to do steps 1 and 2.
+For the purposes of this topic, we'll focus on step 2.
+When an MDP has a small discrete set of actions and a finite managable set of states, you can implement step 2 by enumerating the Q-values for each action in each state and updating the policy to select the action with the highest Q-value.

-Unfortunately, if you have continuous actions and a very large or continuous state space, this approach isn't going to work.
-But we can use gradient descent to save us.
+Unfortunately, if the MDP has continuous actions and a very large or continuous state space, this approach isn't going to work.
+DDPG and DPG address this problem by using gradient descent.

 ## Q-functions as loss functions

-When actions are continuous and the states are large, we cannot enumerate the action that maximizes the Q-function and cannot update the policy to directly output that action.
-But this problem should look very similar to training a neural net.
+When actions are continuous and the states are large, we cannot find the action with the highest Q-value by simply enumerating each action's value.
+We also cannot directly assign that action to be selected in each state if the state space is too large or continuous.
+However, optimizing a neural net polciy to maximize the Q-function should look very similar to training a neural net.

+### Supervised regression

-That is, suppose we have a supervised regression problem where we have a dataset of $(x, y)$ pairs where $x$ is some input vector and $y$ is a real value we want to predict from x.
+Suppose we have a supervised regression problem where we have a dataset of $N$ $(x_i, y_i)$ pairs where $x_i$ is some input vector and $y_i$ is a real value we want to predict from x.
 We train a neural net $f_\theta$ with parameters $\theta$ by first defining a loss funciton and minimizing the the composition of the loss function and our network predictions via (stochastic) gradient descent.

-For example, typically first we define the loss function as the squared error between a label $y$ and some predicted value $\hat{y}$:
+For example, typically we first define the loss function to be the squared error between a label $y$ and some predicted value $\hat{y}$:

 $$
 L_2(y, \hat{y}) \triangleq \frac{1}{2}(y - \hat{y})^2